-2018 has been an AMAZING year for new additions to our equipment list.
-We have updated our video cameras, lighting, audio recording tools, monitors, and drones, as well as adding two Gimbals, a Midi Controller Keyboard (to make beautiful music) and a huge variety of other improvements to our production kits.
+The past few years have been AMAZING for new additions to our equipment list.
+We have updated our video cameras, lighting, audio recording tools, monitors, drones, motor-controlled sliders, teleprompter, as well as adding two Gimbals, a Midi Controller Keyboard (to make beautiful music) and a huge variety of other improvements to our production kits.

 New for 2022… We've upgraded our slider kit with the latest from Edelkrone.
 This fully motorized and computer controlled slider will allow us to quickly get some amazing shots for you.
 Small enough to fit in a backpack, but loaded with top-quality features and abilities.
 The motorized head and slider immediately improve the cinematic quality of any project.